 While hiding keys is never as secure as keeping personal possession of them there are a variety of devices that let you store keys for emergency use.
 Realtors use a "key box" to store keys so they don't have to carry them.
 We sell a similar product that mounts to the wall.
 They have a cover with push buttons where you enter a code to open the door and access the key.

 Is there a "master" key that fits all locks?

 No, there isn't.
 This is one of the urban myths.
 If that were true there would be no locksmith trade and all burglars would be rich.

 We DO NOT sell, install or recommend the use of double cylinder deadbolts.

 A double cylinder deadbolt system makes you use a key no matter which side of the door you are on.
 When you think of a fire or even worse a home envasion, you want to get out quick without looking for a key.

 What is "keyless entry"?

 Even before the "digital age" there were pushbutton types of locks that allowed you to enter a "combination:.
 They are still around and have a great track record.
 Now, however, there are newer digital locks that perform functions impossible for the mechanical types, such as: usage logging, time and data access control, single use function and invalid code alarm.
-We do not sell or install the locks commonly found at the big box hardware stores.
-The failure rate on these consumer grade locks are extremely high.

 Is there a pick-proof lock?